Lemonatix/how-to-python/README.md

    ```bash
    git clone https://github.com/Lemonatix/how-to-python.git
    ```

-sidenote: you copy the repository link on the <> Code button

-If you use SSH, just use
+   or with SSH:
    ```bash
    git clone git@github.com:Lemonatix/how-to-python.git
    ```

-but you can also copy this in the <> Code tab.
+sidenote: you copy these links on the <> Code button

 ### Opening the Project in VSCode